veered/lmtk/README.md

 ChatGPT needs a power-user mode. `lmtk` gives you a terminal UI for interacting with ChatGPT and other GPT-based tools.

 The default mode, `synth-chat`, uses a ChatGPT-like chatbot built directly from GPT-3.
 It supports features not possible with ChatGPT, including:
-- Write the prefix of the next response
+- Writing the prefix of the next response
-- Give instructions that will always be followed and never forgetten
+- Giving instructions that will always be followed and never forgetten

 This project is still in the **early stages** of development.
 It will have bugs and frequent breaking changes.